alison-mgg/Assignment1_SENG438/README.md

 Tests

--Check to see if the atm availability balance correctly updates after a deposit and withdrawal is made.
+- Check to see if the atm availability balance correctly updates after a deposit and withdrawal is made.
--Check to see if atm availability balance remains the same after a transfer of funds between accounts is made
+- Check to see if atm availability balance remains the same after a transfer of funds between accounts is made

 ###Logs and Receipt Testing